anurag-jain/anurag-jain.github.io/_posts/2020-17-08-move-semantics.md

 * C++11 introduces move semantics and rvalue references to distinguish between lvalues and rvalues.
 * lvalues are named identifiers having an accessible address.
 * rvalues are temporary objects and their address can't be accessed.
-* Move constructor and move assignment operator definition guidelines.
+* Move constructor and move assignment operator canonical definition and guidelines for custom definition.
-* How to pass parameters to and from functions.
+* Conventions to pass parameters to and from functions.

 [1]: [https://eli.thegreenplace.net/2011/12/15/understanding-lvalues-and-rvalues-in-c-and-c/]